qMRLab/mooc/5 B0 Mapping/2 Dual echo B0 mapping/02-Signal Theory.md

     template: Eq. %s
 ---

-In the ideal case, spins rotate at the [Larmor frequency](https://en.wikipedia.org/wiki/Larmor_precession), shown in blue in Fig. 1.
+In the ideal case, spins rotate at the [Larmor frequency](https://en.wikipedia.org/wiki/Larmor_precession), shown in blue in [](#fig5p6cell).
 In the presence of field inhomogeneities, the frequency of the spins (shown in red) is different and is proportional to the field inhomogeneities.
 Both the laboratory and rotating frame of reference are shown.
 Importantly, note that the [Larmor frequency](https://en.wikipedia.org/wiki/Larmor_precession) phase appears stationary in the rotating frame of reference.

 :::{figure} #fig5p6cell
 :label: b0Plot6